Prospa Review for Potential Borrowers

 Using a smart proprietary technology platform and a simple online application process, Prospa gives small business owners a fast and easy way to access finance and has already provided loans to thousands of Australian small businesses.

 Unsecured loans are offered up to $150,000.
-Security is required if clients fail to adhere to their loan contract document and for sum of loans which are over $150,000.
+Security is required if clients fail to adhere to their loan contract document and for loans which are over $150,000.
 Prospa does not generally take a mortgage over a borrower’s home, although it could be considered as part of the asset-based securitisation process.

 Prospa business loans have no compounding interest, no penalties for early repayment and no additional fees (as long as clients keep up with repayments on time – missed repayment fees are common in the industry).